Calling all pit bull parents!

 And to keep your canine’s body healthy and tail wagging, you’ll need to keep these needs in mind when picking your pit bull’s dog food.

 Don’t worry!
 We’ll make it as painless as possible.
 We’ll explain some of the things you need to know about pit bull health and nutrition, discuss the dog-food-picking process in general, and share a few of our favorite foods for pitties!

 Generally speaking, pit bulls have similar nutritional requirements to other active, working breeds.
 However, they do exhibit a few peculiarities which warrant attention.

-Pit Bulls Are Stocky, But Not Necessarily Heavy
+Pit Bulls Are Stocky, But Not Necessarily “Large”

 Pit bulls are stocky dogs with broad chests and blocky heads, but they rarely weigh as much as you would think by looking at them.

-Since they’re truly medium sized dogs, it’s wise to avoid foods designed for large or giant breeds, as these foods often have reduced calcium and protein, relative to other foods.
+So, given that they’re medium sized dogs, it’s wise to avoid feeding your pittie a dog food designed for large or giant breeds, as these foods often have reduced calcium and protein, relative to foods crafted for non-giants.

 Because they only reach moderate sizes, pits rarely run into the same problems large breeds do when fed normally formulated foods.